Graduate Health Studies and Nursing

 Students enrolled in CNHS programs may take up to five graduate-level courses (15 credits) from other post-secondary institutions in fulfillment of the program requirements, provided such courses are applicable to the CNHS program.
 Students are not normally permitted to seek credit for core program courses from other institutions.

-Students wishing to take courses from other institutions must obtain and submit a detailed course outline, Letter of Permission Request Form, and the appropriate Letter of Permission fee (by cheque or credit card payment) to the Centre for Nursing and Health Studies office for review.
+Students wishing to take courses from other institutions must obtain and submit a detailed course outline, Letter of Permission Request Form, and the appropriate Letter of Permission fee to the Faculty of Health Disciplines office for review.
 If approved, the Office of the Registrar will issue a Letter of Permission.

 Students may take courses through the Western Dean's Agreement and submit a form through the Faculty of Graduate Studies.